aiminhua/ncs_samples/ble_ipc/comprehensiv_ipc/README.rst

 Overview
 ********

-This sample only supports ``nRF5340``.Both BLE host and controller run on the network core(the network core source files can be found at ``ncs_samples/netcore_ble``).
+This sample only supports ``nRF5340``.Both BLE host and controller run on the network core(the network core source files can be found at ``netcore_rpc``).
 Application core and network core communicate with each other by ``nrf_rpc'' in this example.
-By default, nrf_dfu is used for the BLE OTA example (change the ``prj.conf`` to support smp OTA DFU).
+By default, BLE smp DFU is used for the BLE OTA example.
 And external Flash is used to store the update image.

 Read `Testing`_ for more information of each separate module of this sample.